holtrop/propane/doc/user_guide.md

   * generates a table-driven shift/reduce parser to parse input in linear time
   * targets C or D language outputs
   * optionally supports automatic full AST generation
+  * tracks input text start and end positions for all matched tokens/rules
   * is MIT-licensed
   * is distributable as a standalone Ruby script